swhh/lip_reading_project/README.md

 ### Acknowledgements
-- Auto‑AVSR: Lip‑reading Sentences Project
+- Auto‑AVSR: Lip‑reading Sentences Project.
+The pipelines module is a forked version of their GitHub project.
 - ESPnet: End‑to‑End Speech Processing Toolkit